carovasq/carovasq/README.md

   - Spring Boot
 - 👯 I’m looking forward to collaborate on open source projects.
 - ✔ Ask me about anything, I am happy to help, only if the ball is in my court!😉<br>
-- Outside tech, 📖 I love to read novels, 🎵 listen to music, and 🌴 explore nature outdoors.
+- Outside tech, 💜 I love going out with my friends, 🎮 playing videogames, 🎵 listen to music, and 📖 reading novels.
 - 📫 Reach out to me at: <a href="42carovasq@gmail.com">42carovasq@gmail.com</a>